josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 All of which are **healthy human functions**

-The break occurs when:

-👉 targeted moral reasoning → expands into collective blame
+The break occurs when targeted moral reasoning expands into collective blame.

 Result: